Etale and crystalline companions, II: Coefficient objects

 \section{Coefficient objects}

 We review some relevant properties of coefficient objects and companions.
 Since we will be using terminology and notation from both \cite{kedlaya-isocrystals} and \cite{kedlaya-companions}, often with little comment, we recommend keeping those sources handy while reading.
+Note also that the order of presentation here does not match the logical order in which concepts must be developed at the foundational level (in either the \'etale or crystalline settings).

 \begin{hypothesis} Throughout \S\ref{sec:companions}, assume that $k$ is finite. \end{hypothesis}